Build versus Partner

 Build after the strategy is proven.

-A sponsor should not commit years, capital, and senior leadership attention to a full internal DST buildout before validating whether a specific asset, acquisition pipeline, documentation process, economics, licensed distribution path, and servicing model can support the channel.
+A sponsor should not commit years, capital, and senior leadership attention to an internal DST platform before validating whether a specific asset, acquisition pipeline, documentation process, economics, distribution pathway, compliance coordination, and servicing model can support the channel.

 Next Step